GenomicsAotearoa/shell-for-bioinformatics/docs/1_download_data.md

         - `-c` option represent **check**

-!!! note "True story - Applications will not trigger clear error messages for corrupted data"
+!!! warning "True story - Applications will not trigger clear error messages for corrupted data"

         Following is an error message recorded on the log for a failed `bedtools genomecov` process ran on NeSI Mahuika cluster